 The original thesis behind AJOT is that corporate Japan is undergoing a paradigmatic shift in governance.
-Board independence, over-capitalised balance sheets, and returns on (and of) shareholder capital, are all under particular scrutiny.
+Board independence, over-capitalised balance sheets, and returns on (and of) shareholder capital, are under particular scrutiny.
 With pressure from the government, regulators and investors both foreign and domestic, Japanese companies feel increasingly compelled to improve corporate governance and streamline their balance sheets.
-By investing in high quality, cashflowgenerative and compellingly valued stocks, our portfolio stands to profit not only from the sound underlying businesses but also disproportionately from this move towards improved governance.
+By investing high quality, cashflow generative and compellingly valued stocks, our portfolio stands to profit not only from the sound underlying businesses but also disproportionately from this move towards improved governance.

-Your Company has already benefitted directly from this trend.
+Your Company has benefitted directly from this trend.
 A good example of this occurred when electronics maker Toshiba Corp bought in its listed subsidiaries NuFlare Technology and Toshiba Plant Systems & Services, both holdings in the portfolio, at significant premiums to the prevailing share price.
-The unsustainability of so-called parent-child subsidiary arrangements has been a consistent pillar of our strategy since launch and both companies were significant holdings in our portfolio.
-For further details, please refer to the Investment Manager's Report on page 07 and 08.
+The unsustainability of so-called parent-child subsidiary arrangements have been a consistent pillar of our strategy since launch and both companies were significant holdings in our portfolio.
+For further details, please refer to the Investment Manager's Report below

 To date, ten of AJOT's portfolio companies have announced buybacks, and three were subject to takeovers at substantial premiums.
-Out of a total of twenty-eight holdings, this is an impressive pace of change and further evidence in favour of our investment thesis.
+Out of a total of twenty-eight holdings, this is an impressive pace of change and further evidence in favour of the investment thesis.